DanielSchwager/GENCG.H2101_2/readmeday3.md

 ## Concept

-My idea was to create a grid and then reuse a class from Beautiful Math, with which you can easily create polygons
+My idea was to represent time using circles.
+The circles act as clock hands, like on an analog clock.
+However, to make it original, the circles are nested inside each other.

 ![Konzept Image](Dokumentation/Tag 3/Skizze.png)